From Redshift to Real Space: Combining Linear Theory With Neural Networks: Simulation mocks for training

 \section{Simulation mocks for training}

 The \textsc{Quijote} simulations \citep{Quijote_Villaescusa-Navarro_2020} are a large suite of cosmological $N$-body simulations designed for machine learning applications in cosmology.
-They provide both a massive and diverse dataset, as well as high-precision outputs, making them particularly suitable for training neural networks in large-scale structure analyses
+They provide both a massive and diverse dataset as well as high-precision outputs, making them particularly suitable for training NNs in large-scale structure analyses

-In this work, we use a subsample of the fiducial \textsc{Quijote} suite at redshift $z=1$, consisting of 100 high-resolution simulations.
+In this work, we use a subsample of the fiducial \textsc{Quijote} suite at redshift $z=1$ consisting of 100 high-resolution simulations.
 Each simulation box contains $1024^3$ particles within a comoving volume of $1000 \, \hmpc$ on a side, with a particle mass of $8.2 \times 10^{10} \, M_{\odot}h^{-1}$.
-The initial conditions at $z = 127$ were generated using second-order Lagrangian Perturbation Theory (2LPT).
-The cosmological parameters assumed in the simulations are listed in Tab.~\ref{tab:cosmo-params}.
+The initial conditions at $z = 127$ were generated using second-order Lagrangian perturbation theory (2LPT).

+The cosmological parameters assumed in the simulations are consistent with a flat $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model and match those used in the fiducial \textsc{Quijote} simulations.
+Specifically, the total matter density parameter is $\Omega_m = 0.3175$, the baryon density is $\Omega_b = 0.049$, the dimensionless Hubble parameter is $h = 0.6711$, the scalar spectral index is $n_s = 0.9624$, and the normalization of the matter power spectrum is $\sigma_8 = 0.834$.

-In this work we use the public dark matter halo catalogues extracted from the \textsc{Quijote} simulations using the Friends-of-Friends (FoF) algorithm.
+In this work we use the public dark matter halo catalogs extracted from the \textsc{Quijote} simulations using the friends-of-friends (FoF) algorithm.
 Each halo is composed of at least 20 particles, which corresponds to a minimum halo mass of $1.64 \times 10^{12} \, M_{\odot}\,h^{-1}$.
 The most massive halos reach up to $9.555 \times 10^{14} \, M_{\odot}h^{-1}$, corresponding to approximately $10^4$ particles.
 The resulting number density of halos is approximately $2.39 \times 10^{-3} \, \hmpcdens$, significantly higher than that of existing and ongoing wide spectroscopic galaxy redshift survey.